 If there is reason to suspect that a specific condition is causing your back pain, your doctor might order one or more tests:

 - X-ray.
 These images show the alignment of your bones and whether you have arthritis or broken bones.
 These images alone won't show problems with your spinal cord, muscles, nerves or disks.

 - MRI or CT scans.
-These scans can generate images that may reveal herniated disks or problems with bones, muscles, tissue, tendons, nerves, ligaments and blood vessels.
+These scans generate images that can reveal herniated disks or problems with bones, muscles, tissue, tendons, nerves, ligaments and blood vessels.

 - Blood tests.
 These can help determine whether you have an infection or other condition that might be causing your pain.

 - Bone scan.
 In rare cases, your doctor might use a bone scan to look for bone tumors or compression fractures caused by osteoporosis.

 - Nerve studies.
 Electromyography (EMG) measures the electrical impulses produced by the nerves and the responses of your muscles.
 This test can confirm nerve compression caused by herniated disks or narrowing of your spinal canal (spinal stenosis).

 Most acute back pain gets better with a few weeks of home treatment.
 However, everyone is different, and back pain is a complex condition.
 For many, the pain doesn't go away for a long period, but only a few have persistent, severe pain.

 For acute back pain, over-the-counter pain relievers and the use of heat might be all you need.
 Bed rest isn't recommended.

 Continue your activities as much as you can tolerate.
 Try light activity, such as walking and activities of daily living.
 Stop activity that increases pain, but don't avoid activity out of fear of pain.
 If home treatments aren't working after several weeks, your doctor might suggest stronger medications or other therapies.